bzeiss/hearcal/README.md

 ## 4. Methodologies for Applying Calibration Deltas

 Before we dive into how to use HearCal, we must decide which correction approach we want to take as it may affect how we play back audio through HearCal.
 Once you have derived your personalized delta curves using HearCal, the critical task is integrating this data into your monitoring chain.
 The following methodologies outline the different paths you can take.
+We must acknowledge that none of these approaches perfectly separate "your hearing" from "your headphones" and "your fit."
+Each method reduces certain sources of error while accepting others.
+The goal is useful approximation, not clinical precision.

 ### Approach 1: The "Direct" Method